selivan/selivan.github.io/_posts/2017-01-15-ansible-multiple-handlers-subtlety.md

 tags: ansible
 ---

 In ansible, to run multiple handlers for a task you can chain handlers by `notify` dependencies, like in [this stackoverflow answer](http://stackoverflow.com/a/31618968/890863).
 There is a small subtelty here.
 Notify action is triggered only if task was changed.
-Some task do not change at all(like `debug: msg=...`), some tasks change not always.
-To run all required handlers surely you should set `changed_when: True` for all except the last one:
+Some tasks do not change at all(like `debug: msg=...`), some tasks do not always change.
+To run all required handlers surely you should set `changed_when: True` for all of them except the last one:

 ```c
 - name: start apt mirroring